Quickstart Guide

 Creating Your First Workspace in Trodes

-In this section we will go over how to create your first workspace in Trodes using the Workspace Editor.
-Workspaces are where you will set up and store the hardware and software configurations for your experiment.
-Trodes makes it easy to save your workspace setting for subsequent experiments, or sharing with other users.
+The first step when preparing to record using Trodes is to create your Workspace.
+This is done using the Workspace Editor.
+Workspace setup is where you will set up and store the hardware and software configurations for your experiment.
+Workspaces are saved to the .trodesconf format and can be used for subsequent experiments, or sharing with other users.

-First we will go over how to set up a very basic tethered recording experiment using the Workspace Editor, then we will cover how to playback a recording using a previously recorded sample dataset.
+Below we will walk through setting up a basic tethered recording experiment using the Workspace Editor, then we will cover how to playback a recording using a previously recorded sample dataset.

-This guide will just be scratching the surface, so feel free to explore the Trodes Wiki for more details.
-Each link headings below will take you to the relevant subsection of the wiki, where you will find more information about specific topics and functions!
+As mentioned above, this guide will just be scratching the surface of what Trodes can do, so feel free to explore the Trodes Wiki for more details.
+Each link heading below will take you to the relevant subsection of the wiki, where you will find more information about specific topics and functions!

 Setting Up Your Workspace